olafnub/olafnub/README.md

 🔍 Growth @ University of Minnesota Blockchain Club

-🏫 Software enginner intern at Coinbase
+🏫 Incoming software engineer at Coinbase

 ## About Me